simonprovost/scikit-longitudinal/docs/API/estimators/trees/lexico_decision_tree_regressor.md

 The Lexico Decision Tree Regressor is an advanced regression model specifically designed for longitudinal data.
 This implementation extends the traditional decision tree algorithm by incorporating a lexicographic Optimisation approach.

-!!! quote "Lexicographical Optimisation"
+!!! quote "Lexicographic Optimisation"
     The primary goal of this approach is to prioritise the selection of more recent data points (wave ids) when determining splits in the decision tree, based on the premise that recent measurements are typically more predictive and relevant than older ones.

     Key Features:

-    1. **Lexicographic Optimisation:** The appraoch prioritizes features based on both their information gain ratios and the recency of the data, favoring splits with more recent information.
+    1. **Lexicographic Optimisation:** The approach prioritises features based on both their information gain ratios and the recency of the data, favoring splits with more recent information.
     2. **Cython Adaptation**: This implementation leverages a fork of Scikit-learn’s fast C++-powered decision tree to ensure that the Lexico Decision Tree is fast and efficient, avoiding the potential slowdown of a from-scratch Python implementation.
-Further details on the algorithm can be found in the Cython adaptation available at /scikit-longitudinal/scikit-learn/sklearn/tree/_splitter.pyx, specifically in the node_lexicoRF_split function.
+Further details on the algorithm can be found in the Cython adaptation available [here at Scikit-Lexicographical-Trees](https://github.com/simonprovost/scikit-lexicographical-trees/blob/21443b9dce51434b3198ccabac8bafc4698ce953/sklearn/tree/_splitter.pyx#L695) specifically in the `node_lexicoRF_split` function.

     For further scientific references, please refer to the Notes section.